CosmosContracts/roadmap/proposals/3-improve-infra.md

 - **Validator Signatures:** 95.14% of the total size.
 - **Non-signature (Real Data):** 4.86% of the total size.

-_Note: This doesn't reflect 100% precisely the blockchain data size, since that is affected also by other factors such as the indexed database size, and smart contract storage, but it's to give an overall idea_
+_Note: This does not precisely reflect the blockchain data size, as other factors, such as the indexed database size and smart contract storage, also contribute.
+However, it provides a general idea._

-### 2) Validator coordination
+### 2) Validator Coordination

-Majority of the validators are currently running at a loss, while it's completely up to them to decide if they want to run a validator or not, this affects validator coordination.
-Coordinating a large group of validators is an hard task, especially if they don't have the economic incentive to collaborate in a timely manner.
+The majority of validators currently operate at a loss.
+While it is their decision whether to continue running a validator, this situation affects overall validator coordination.
+Managing a large group of validators is a challenging task, particularly when there is little economic incentive for timely collaboration.

 ## Future

-In the future we plan to propose additional changes to the network, such as a new delegation program, a more decentralized stake rewards distribution system and maybe even a different voting power system for governance.
-It's not a matter of this proposal, but looking at the future any of these changes will be much easier to implement with a smaller validator set.
+In the future, we plan to propose additional changes to the network, such as a new delegation program, a more decentralized stake rewards distribution system, and potentially a revised voting power system for governance.
+While these changes are not part of this proposal, implementing them will be significantly easier with a smaller validator set.

 ## Conclusion

-- Vote YES if you agree on reducing the validator set size to 80 validators.
+- Vote YES if you agree with reducing the validator set size to 80 validators.
-- Vote NO if you don't agree.
+- Vote NO if you disagree.